google/or-tools/ortools/sat/doc/reference.md

 ```
 Represents a linear constraint: lb <= expression <= ub.

-The only usage of this class is to be added to the CpModel through the
+The only use of this class is to be added to the CpModel through
 CpModel.Add(expression), as in:

     model.Add(x + 2 * y -1 >= z)